Below is more information on the different types of tsunami and what you should know and do.

 If a tsunami happens in the Kaikoura Canyon, just south of Kaikoura, it would affect the coastline immediately south of Kaikoura (South Bay, Goose Bay and Oaro), but it would be too small by the time it got to Pegasus Bay to do any damage.
 This is because this tsunami comes from one point (an undersea landslide), rather than an offshore earthquake fault line, so the waves created decrease very quickly from the source.

-The September 2010, February 2011 and June 2011 earthquakes did not cause tsunamis because they happened on land and did not displace the sea floor.
-The December 2011 earthquakes were out to sea, but the faults that moved were too small to get all the way to the surface and cut the sea floor and create a tsunami.
+The September 2010, February 2011 and June 2011 earthquakes did not cause tsunamis because they happened on land and did not disrupt the sea floor.
+The December 2011 and February 2016 earthquakes were out to sea in Pegasus Bay, but the faults that moved were too small to get all the way to the surface and cut the sea floor and create a tsunami.
 The aftershocks from these earthquakes are also too small to cause a tsunami.
 An earthquake at sea usually needs to be greater than magnitude 6.5-7 for the fault to cut all the way up through the rocks to the sea floor to cause even a small tsunami.

 (03) 353 9007